jychen7/jumpbox/README.md

 You can then provide whichever of these files is needed for your OpenVPN client application to your users.

+##### Client entry for iOS vs Tunnelblick
+In a generated .ovpn file, you'll note that the first line is `tls-client`.
+This works out of the box for iOS clients, but does not work with [Tunnelblick](https://tunnelblick.net/).

+If you want to use a .ovpn file with Tunnelblick, please change `tls-client` to `client` before adding the VPN connection.

 ---

 ## Variable files and templates